lorrli274/next/courses/original/Database Fundamentals/Lessons/Modifying Data/02-UPDATEing Data.md

-Existing records in a table can be modified using an **`UPDATE`** statement, which is structured as follows:
+Once records have been added to a table, they can be modified using an **`UPDATE`** statement, which is structured as follows:

 ```sql
 UPDATE table_name